muhammadadeelzahid/Microprocessor-Design-FPGA/README.md

 This repository contains Verilog Code for a soft core microprocessor “NuCore” and its testbench named “NuCore_TB”.

-Note: Instruction set is provided in the "Instruction_set.pdf" file.
+Note: Instruction set and further instructions are provided in the "Instruction_set.pdf" file.
 1. The NuCore has the following major blocks.

     1. A 64 deep Instruction Queue, addressed by a Program Counter.
 The